Modelling and predicting the effect of social distancing and travel restrictions on COVID-19 spreading: Methods

 \subsubsection{Disease progression}

 The disease progression is modelled according to an extension of the classical SIR model (Fig.~\ref{fig:epidemic}), which encapsulates a latency period between contagion and infectiousness, a limited duration of the infectious period, coinciding with the peak of the viral load, and a delay for deaths reporting \cite{prem2020effect}.
 Specifically, we adopt a susceptible--exposed--infectious--non-infectious--removed (SEINR) compartmental model (Fig.~\ref{fig:epidemic}).
 After contagion, infected individuals become initially exposed ($E$) before spontaneously moving into the infectious ($I$) compartment with rate $\nu$.
 Once the infectious period terminates (with rate $\mu$), individuals transition to the non-infectious compartment ($N$), before recovering (or dying) with rate $\gamma$, which is represented by the $R$ compartment.
 The compartment $N$ captures the delay between the end of the infectious period and the reporting of a death.
 The number of deaths is the most reliable parameter for calibration, given the uncertainty in reporting active infectious cases.
 The parameters have immediate interpretation: $1/\nu$ is the average latency period of the disease (time from contagion to infectiousness), $1/\mu$ is the average period of communicability (in which individuals are infectious) and $1/\gamma$ captures the delay before reported deaths.
-Hence, $1/\mu+1/\gamma$ is the average time from infectiousness to the reported death.
+Hence, $1/\mu+1/\gamma$ is the average time from infectiousness to the reported death. {We comment that other important features of COVID-19 may be easily incorporated by considering further compartments into the model, similar to~\cite{giordano2020modelling}.
+In this vein, one may include, for instance, a differentiation between symptomatic and asymptomatic infectious individuals, which might help implement timely feedback control interventions.}

 The contagion mechanism involves an interaction.
 We introduce a parameter $\lambda\in[0,1]$ that captures the fraction of susceptible individuals that become exposed after an interaction with an infectious one.
 The contagion does not depend only on $\lambda$, but also on individual properties (their activity) and network structure, as well as on the prevalence of infectious individuals.
 We denote by $\Pi_i^h(t)$ the \emph{contagion function}, that is, the fraction of susceptible individuals with activity $a_i$ and who belongs to community $h$ that becomes infected at time $t$, whose expression is detailed in the following.